aryapsinha/languagelearner/README.md

 ## What we learned
-- <bold>Full-Stack Development</bold> – Gained experience in building a web application using Node.js and React, while refining our HTML/CSS skills with tools like Bootstrap.
+- <bold>Full-Stack Development</bold> – Gained experience in building a web application using Node.js for the backend and React for the frontend, while refining our HTML/CSS skills with tools like Bootstrap.

 - <bold>AI</bold> Integration – Learned to leverage OpenAI’s API to develop a chatbot tailored for language learning, seamlessly incorporating user-selected vocabulary into conversations.